Two hundred pounds might buy you a month of phone use, a gym membership and a few streaming subscriptions.

 Citroen C4

 Want something stylish, practical and comfortable?
 Sounds like a tough ask – unless you buy a Citroen C4.
 This VW Golf rival brings sleek coupe-SUV styling, with fancy split headlights and intricate detailing.
 With clever suspension and cushioned seats, the C4 is the perfect antidote to potholed roads and stressful commutes.
-There are petrol, diesel and fully electric versions, with the latter being cheapest to buy used and cheapest to run.
+There are petrol, diesel and fully electric versions, with the latter being cheapest to buy and cheapest to run.
+The C4 is a hatchback but there's also the C4 X if you want a saloon.

 Shop used Citroen C4 cars for sale or read our Citroen C4 review